Phoebe.

 1. Digital Wallet

-Commuters are frustrated with the lack of mobile transit cards & payment opportunities for public transits.
+Commuters are frustrated with the lack of mobile transit cards & payment opportunities for public transit.

 Our design enables users to purchase & access transit tickets via mobile with ease.
 This greatly streamlines the process of transportation usage & aligns with modern mobile transaction trends.